NieneB/InternshipReport/index.md

       }

-## Questionnaire for testing the application
+<h2 class ="nocount">Questionnaire for testing the application
 ![Alt text](img/Vragenlijst Veldnamen Applicatie.jpg)

-## Variations on the main idea
+<h2 class ="nocount">Variations on the main idea

 For also on this main idea some variations can be made, these will be listed here.